-Have you ever thought about how to acquire your Oregon FFL License and wondered what the associated cost may be ?
-If you wish to be in the business of selling and transferring firearms in Oregon the FFL licensing requirements are very strict and a qualified attorney can tell you what it takes to become a FFL.
+Have you ever thought about how to get a FFL License in Oregon and wondered what the associated cost may be ?
+If you wish to be in the business of selling and transferring firearms in Oregon the FFL licensing requirements are very strict and a qualified attorney can tell you what it takes to become a FFL in OR.

 FFL Application Fee – Oregon

 Fees vary depending upon the type of license you are wanting to obtain.
-Fees range from $30 for a C&R license up to $200 for other types of licenses.
+Fees range from $30 for a Oregon C&R license up to $200 for other types of licenses.
 These fees are required to paid when you submit your application to the BATFE.
 The application fees in no way guarantee that you application will be approved.
-There may also be fees imposed by the State of Oregon if you are wishing to start a business.
+There may also be fees imposed by the State of Oregon if you are wishing to start a business selling guns in OR.

 Federal Firearms License Types